128projects/128os/README.md

 You probably are wondering how do I boot this thing if you are here

 Here are compilation instructions:
+(You need an i686 cross-compiler)

 Git clone this repo

-Go to kernel

-You need an i686 cross-compiler
+cd into the kernel folder

 To compile: